Henrikdo/cryptocointracker/README.md

-Crypto Coin Tracker
+##Crypto Coin Tracker

-A new Flutter project.
+My new project develop on Flutter, its a simple mobile app that currently only displays crypto coins and they respective data( image, name , symbol , price change).

 ## Getting Started